What is Target Marketing? The Good, The Bad, and The Ugly

 For example, you could have a billboard advert about an alcoholic beverage of some sort, the billboard in question will have to define whom this product is targeted at, and there would also be a direct personalized message, like a one-liner, addressed to the target audience.

-In this case, it could be a particular group or subset of people, specifically the male gender.
+In this case, it could be a particular group or subset, specifically the male gender.

 illustration-target-marketing